 How Widevine is implemented

 Perhaps one of the most important points to note about Widevine is that it doesn’t charge a license fee in order to implement its protection technology.
-So there’s no financial reason why smartphones like the OnePlus 5T are missing out.
+So there’s no financial reason why some smartphones are missing out.

 Widevine doesn't charge a license fee.
 Instead, hardware manufacturers only need to pass a certification process.